Interval Shoot Func.

 - When the shooting interval is short, the camera may get hot easily.
 Depending on the ambient temperature, you may not be able to record the set number of images because the camera may stop recording to protect the equipment.

 - During interval shooting (including the time between pressing the shutter button and the start of shooting), you cannot operate the dedicated shooting setting screen or MENU screen.
-However, you can adjust some settings assigned to the control wheel, such as the shutter speed.
+However, you can adjust some settings such as the shutter speed by using the customized control ring or control wheel.

 - During interval shooting, auto review is not displayed.